Soyoon-Choi/mkdocs-trial-eng/docs/Admin/Installation Guide/Appendix-A.-Installation-Prerequisites.md

 ### OS Patch

 #### Linux
 There is a bug in glibc that could cause deadlock due to race conditions such as malloc/free, and it must be patched beyond the patch taht reflects the bug.
 In this case, it is recommended to be glib patched with glibc-2.12-1.166.el6_7.1 and/or higher version.
-(Reference: https://bugzilla.redhat.com/show_bug.cgi?id=1244002)
+[Reference](https://bugzilla.redhat.com/show_bug.cgi?id=1244002)

 #### AIX

 When using Altibase on AIX, memory usage increases (hearpmin library bug).
-In this case, C/C++ compilers of the appropriate version must be patched from the IBM Support Portal (http://www-01.ibm.com/support/docview.wss?uid=swg21110831 ).
+In this case, C/C++ compilers of the appropriate version must be patched from the [IBM Support Portal](http://www-01.ibm.com/support/docview.wss?uid=swg21110831).